 One of the most famous writers of the twentieth century, Ernest Hemingway suffered from bouts of severe anxiety and depression, which eventually contributed to his development of alcoholism.
 Books have been made of the For Whom the Bells Tolls author’s quotes on alcohol and drinking.
 More recently, studies reveal Hemingway’s heavy drinking habits may have exacerbated his traumatic brain injuries, deteriorating the writer’s grip on sound decision-making until his death.
 In 1961, Hemingway shot and killed himself in Idaho.

-If you or someone you know is struggling under the pressure of addiction and mental health disorders, reach out for help from a dedicated treatment provider today.
+If you or someone you know is struggling under the pressure of addiction and mental health disorders, contact a treatment provider today.